Photo by krakenimages on Unsplash

+It can be difficult to find a helpful gift for your elderly parents at Christmas.
+It is easy to forget about seniors at Christmas time.
 There are over 56 million adults 65+ in America (Americas Health Rankings, 2022).
 Around 1 million older adults do reside in nursing homes (Zippia, 2022).
 Consequently, the majority of older adults are living at home, many of them struggling to stay safe and care for themselves and their home.
 Many of todays seniors have served their country, worked long hours and years to care for their family, and sacrificed so much so that we could be “better off”.
-Taking the time to choose a gift for your senior loved one that could make their life easier would be a thoughtful thing to do!
+Taking the time to choose a meaningful gift for your senior loved one that could make their life easier would be a thoughtful thing to do!

-Our parents and grandparents would love to be the recipients of our thoughtfulness 🙂
+Our parents and grandparents would love to be the recipients of a thoughtful Christmas gift:)

 As an Amazon Associate I earn a small commission from qualifying purchases.
 Your purchase helps support this blog 🙂